Lawrence University Online Bookstore

 - Year-round online buyback where you name the price

-Log in to the bookstore with your Lawrence network ID and password, and you’ll see a page of the courses you registered for and the materials they require.
-You’ll find options for new, used, rental, or eBooks, as well as a marketplace with third-party sellers at discounted prices and books for sale by students.
+Log in with your Lawrence network ID and password, and you’ll see courses you registered for and the materials they require.
+You’ll find options for new, used, rental, or eBooks, as well as a marketplace with third-party sellers and books for sale by students.
 These options should give you significant savings, and there is no Lawrence mark-up to add to the cost.
 You can charge books to your student account and pick them up at the mail room in the campus center.
-And you can sell your used books on the bookstore website.
+You can also sell your used books on the bookstore website.

 Enter the Lawrence University Online Bookstore:

-For questions regarding a book order, visit the Lawrence Online Bookstore Help Page or call 1-800-887-6459.
+Students are strongly encouraged to order books at least one week before the start of term.
+For questions regarding a book order, visit the bookstore's Help Page or call 1-855-790-6381.

 If you need books in a special format (large print, audiobook, text-to-speech, etc.), contact Accessibility Services in the Center for Academic Success.

-Faculty who need help with book editions or availability should contact our Akademos account manager through the Help tab on the bookstore website (when logged in as a professor).
-Students can contact customer service through the Help tab.
+Faculty who need help should contact our Akadémos account manager through the Help tab on the faculty page.

 Other places to find course materials